flarumalshain/bbbbcode/README.md

 [audio mp3="song.mp3"]
 [audio ogg="song.ogg"]
 [audio m4a="song.m4a"]
-[audio mp3="song.mp3" parameter="loop" width="100"]
+[audio mp3="song.mp3" width="50"]
 ~~~
-(You may put a mp3 and ogg file together for maximum browser compatibility, or just post a mp3 alone or an ogg file alone.
-If you'd like, instead of using mp3, you may use m4a.
-Also, as the last example shows, you can add loop or autoplay as the parameter and modify the width.)
+(You may put a mp3 and ogg file together for maximum browser compatibility, or just post a mp3, ogg, or m4a file alone.
+Also, as the last example shows, you may modify the width.
+The width will become a percentage and by delfault, if you choose not to declare a width, the player will be 100% width.)

 **Action:**